A Multi-Worker Assembly Line Rebalancing with Spatial and Ergonomic Considerations: Conclusion

-This study extends the ALRBP by integrating two key industrial features that have not yet been addressed in the literature: multi-worker stations and spatial feasibility through working-area constraints.
+This study extends the assembly line rebalancing problem by integrating two key industrial features, multi-worker stations and spatial feasibility through work-area constraints, which have only recently begun to be considered in the literature and have not been addressed jointly.
 The formulation also incorporates workload and ergonomic balance to promote long-term sustainability and worker well-being.

-The results show that the proposed model provides rebalanced configurations that remain close to the existing line while ensuring a fair distribution of workload and ergonomic effort among operators, regardless of the initial configuration.
+The results show that the proposed model provides rebalanced configurations that remain close to existing configurations, while ensuring a fair distribution of workload and ergonomic effort among operators, regardless of the initial configuration.

-Although computational performance currently limits scalability, the approach shows strong potential for industrial deployment, with future work focused on real-world validation and performance improvements.
+Although computational performance currently limits scalability, the approach shows strong potential for industrial deployment, with future work focused on real-world validation and performance improvements, including the development of scalable solution approaches.